hirememorey/resilience-basketball/README.md

 This project has undergone a **major data integrity overhaul and philosophical pivot.**

-1.  **Data Integrity:** The foundational database was rebuilt to fix critical schema and data population errors.
-The database is now **fully populated with comprehensive historical data for 10 seasons (2015-16 to 2024-25).**
+1.  **Data Integrity Crisis (RESOLVED):** A critical data integrity issue was discovered and fixed - 27,931 orphaned game references in player_game_logs.
+Root cause: 2024-25 season game logs were populated before games table data. **Issue resolved** by running historical population for 2024-25 season.
 2.  **Philosophical Pivot:** We have shifted from viewing resilience as an "intrinsic trait" to a "conditional probability."
-3.  **Historical Data Surge (2025):** The "split-brain" data gap has been resolved.
-All historical playoff data (2015-2023) has been backfilled, enabling true resilience calculations comparing regular season vs. playoff performance.
+3.  **Complete Historical Coverage:** The database now contains comprehensive historical data for 10 seasons (2015-16 to 2024-25) with both Regular Season and Playoff data.

 **Before you begin, you MUST read the "Project Pivot" and "Data Integrity Post-Mortem" sections at the top of `extended_resilience_framework.md`.** This document contains the methodology and essential context.